itismohammadreza/powell/README.md

 ### Feature

+change label width to minWidth add addon outputs to components
 - [ ] **all** - handle rtl direction in panels when append them to body. from component take a querySelector to panel and add a class to it.
 - [ ] **all** - manage addon.